aws-samples/amazon-chime-sdk/apps/chat/README.md

 1. Sign in to the client.
 2. In the **Channels** pane, choose the menu (•••).
 3. In the **Add channel** box, enter a channel name.
 Choose a desired privacy and mode.
-4.
+4. Channel Type decides which channel to create.
+Choose based on your requirements.
   - **Create Standard channel**
   a.
 Select channel Type `Standard`

   - **Create Elastic channel**
   a.
 Select channel Type `Elastic`
   b.
 Enter values of `Maximum SubChannels`, `Target Memberships Per SubChannel` and `Scale-In Minimum Memberships`.

 5. Choose **Add**.